LiuJi0Fen04/zk-book-prod/content/cp9 elliptic-curves-finite-fields/en/elliptic-curves-finite-fields.md

 For example, the square root of 5 modulo 11 is 4 $(4 \times 4 \mod 11 = 5)$, but there is no square root of 6 modulo 11.
 (The reader is encouraged to discover this is true via brute force).

-Square roots often have two solutions, a positive and a negative one.
+<u>Square roots often have two solutions, a positive and a negative one</u>.
 Although we don’t have numbers with a negative sign in a finite field, we still have a notion of "negative numbers" in the sense of having an inverse.

 You can find code online to implement the algorithm described above, but to avoid putting large chunks of code in this tutorial, we will install a Python library instead.